5 Ways Ethical Leaders Solve Problems

 3. Ethical Leaders Listen

-Ethical leaders listen and consider what they have heard.
-Whether it’s from people friendly to their ideas or those with opposing opinions.
+Ethical leaders listen and consider what they have heard, whether it’s from people friendly to their ideas or those with opposing opinions.

 The intent is to learn if their ideas are good or bad, or if their plan is workable.
-Not to retaliate and defend it to the death or roll over without explanation.
+Not to retaliate and defend it to the death, or roll over without explanation.

 The result of listening to feedback and making adjustments is your idea now benefits a wider group rather than just meeting your own personal agenda.
 Which leads back to our earlier point of ethical leaders caring for the people they work with.

-Pilots Who Don’t Listen to Their Navigator
+When Pilots Don’t Listen to Their Navigator

 A former manager once proudly proclaimed they were the pilot flying the plane, while the rest of us were the hard working air stewards looking after the passengers.

-In my next one-on-one meeting with my manager, I shared a potential problem with the analogy.
 If the pilot, co-pilot, and navigator couldn’t agree on the bearings to follow, then we would all end up at the wrong destination.
 No matter how hard the air stewards worked to keep the passengers fed and comfortable.

-If Paris, France, was the destination, and we ended up in Paris, Texas, that was a problem.
 The only way to guarantee landing at the right destination was for the pilot to listen and ensure consensus in the cockpit.

-Another example where not listening can lead to serious problems is in the medical field.
+Another example where not listening can lead to serious problems, is in the medical field.

 Doctors Have a Very Short Listening Span